Doom: Annihilation: Plot

 On a United Aerospace Corporation (UAC) base on Phobos, Dr. Betruger prepares to teleport a volunteer from a UAC lab in Nevada to Phobos by using ancient teleporters known as "Gates".
-The experiment proves successful, but the subject emerges partially deformed.
+The experiment proves successful, but the subject emerges partially deformed and insane.
 On a UAC transport vessel, a group of marines on a mission to guard the Phobos base awaken from cryosleep.
 Amongst them is Joan Dark, a disgraced lieutenant the other marines are reluctant to work with.
 Joining them is Bennett Stone, a scientist, and ex-boyfriend of Joan.
 Against Dr. Kahn's wishes, Betruger prepares to teleport himself to the Nevada base.
-After preparations by Veronica, Betruger passes through the Gate.
+After preparations by medic Veronica, Betruger passes through the Gate.
 However, the Phobos base suddenly goes offline as monsters emerge from the Gate.

 Unable to communicate with or enter the base, the Marines receive orders to investigate and restore power.
-They enter via the emergency entrance and Bennett discovers that the reserve power has been drained to two percent, granting them 90 minutes before the fusion reactor explodes.
+They enter via the emergency entrance and Bennett discovers that the reserve power has been drained to two percent, granting them 90 minutes before the fusion reactor goes critical and explodes.
 The marines are then attacked by UAC staff who have been turned into zombie-like creatures.
 During the attack, the marines find three survivors: Betruger, Veronica, and the base's Chaplain, Glover.
 Betruger reveals that the UAC has been studying the Gates for 30 years in order to colonize planets.
 It is believed that the Gates were left by an ancient alien race while Glover believes them to be demons.
 Against Betruger's wishes, Joan orders the remaining marines and survivors to evacuate the base.